-Step 1: Hygiene Health and Safety - During the 20-21 academic year, all employees (faculty and staff) and all students were required to complete "Hygiene Health and Safety," a one-time required learning module accessible through trojanlearn.usc.edu.
+Step 1: Hygiene Health and Safety - During the 2020-21 academic year, all employees (faculty and staff) and all students were required to complete "Hygiene Health and Safety," a one-time required learning module accessible through trojanlearn.usc.edu.
 With the changing conditions of COVID-19, this training is no longer required, however all faculty, staff, and students receive daily updates on campus COVID-19 cases and prevention strategies.

-Step 2: Covid-19 Prevention -In order to access USC facilities, all faculty, staff, and students must be vaccinated against COVID-19 or have a medical or religious exemption.
+Step 2: Covid-19 Prevention - During AY 21-22 in order to access USC facilities, all faculty, staff, and students were required to be vaccinated against COVID-19 or have a medical or religious exemption.
+COVID-19 vaccines are currently strongly recommended and available through on campus pharmacies.